David Owen: Member of Parliament

 At the next general election in 1966, Owen returned to his home town and was elected Labour Member of Parliament (MP) for the Plymouth Sutton constituency.
 Aged 27, he was one of the youngest MPs in Parliament.
 In the February 1974 general election Owen became Labour MP for the adjacent Plymouth Devonport constituency, winning it from the Conservative incumbent Dame Joan Vickers by a slim margin (437 votes).
 He managed to hold on to it in the 1979 general election, again by a narrow margin (1001 votes).
 From 1981, however, his involvement with the SDP meant he developed a large personal following in the constituency and thereafter he was re-elected as an SDP candidate with safe margins.
 He remained as MP for Plymouth Devonport until his elevation to a peerage in 1992.

-From 1968 to 1970, Owen served as Parliamentary Under Secretary of State for the Navy in Harold Wilson's first government.
+From 1968 to 1970, Owen served as Parliamentary Under Secretary of State for the Royal Navy in Harold Wilson's first government.
 After Labour's defeat in the 1970 general election, he became the party's Junior Defence Spokesman until 1972 when he resigned with Roy Jenkins over Labour's opposition to the European Community.
 On Labour's return to government in March 1974, he became Parliamentary Under-Secretary for Health before being promoted to Minister of State for Health in July 1974.